-Is Korean soju keto friendly?
-Distilled or diluted Korean soju is keto friendly, but it’s best to avoid cocktail or yogurt soju as they generally contain large amounts of added sugar.
+Distilled or diluted Korean soju is ok while following a keto diet, but it’s best to avoid cocktail or yogurt soju as they generally contain large amounts of added sugar.
+A standard shot of soju, about 1.7 fluid ounces, will have between 2 and 3 grams of net carbohydrates.

 In this article, I’ll go over the different types of soju’s, which ones are keto-friendly, how many carbs you can expect, and more info as it pertains to soju.